Blog Posts in October 2010

 Jeremy Gaddis documented his impressions of the Net Field Day 2010 event: day 1 and day 2.
 If you’ve missed NFD-related posts, Stephen Foskett makes sure you’re able to read them all via his Net Field Day 2010 Links page.

-If you ask any Data Center networking engineer about his worst pains, I’m positive Spanning Tree Protocol (STP) will be very high on the shortlist.
-In a well-designed fully redundant hierarchical network where every device connects to at least two devices higher in the hierarchy, you lose half the bandwidth to STP loop prevention whims.
+If you ask any networking engineer building layer-2 fabrics the traditional way about his worst pains, I’m positive Spanning Tree Protocol (STP) will be very high on the shortlist.
+In a well-designed fully redundant hierarchical bridged network where every device connects to at least two devices higher in the hierarchy, you lose half the bandwidth to STP loop prevention whims.